JellyFishJuggler/FeedMe/README.md

 # FeedMe - Food Donation Platform

-# Nourish & Earn - Food Donation Platform

-Nourish & Earn is a web-based platform aimed at addressing hunger by incentivizing food donations through a points-based system.
+FeedMe is a web-based platform aimed at addressing hunger by incentivizing food donations through a points-based system.
 Users can earn points for donating surplus food, climb the leaderboard, and receive special rewards.
 The platform also includes a community forum to foster engagement and collaboration.

 ## Features